lightly-ai/lightly/docs/source/docker/advanced/object_level.rst

 the object from the full image and creates an embedding for it.
 Then it selects a subset of the objects and uploads **two** datasets to the Lightly Platform:

-1. The crops and embeddings of the selected objects are uploaded to a new object *crops* dataset on the platform.
-The dataset has the same name as the original image dataset but with a "-crops" suffix appended to it.
+1. The crops and embeddings of the selected objects are uploaded to an object *crops* dataset on the platform.
+By default, the dataset has the same name as the original image dataset but with a "-crops" suffix appended to it.
+   Alternatively, you can also choose a custom dataset name by setting the `object_level.crop_dataset_name` config option.
 2. If an object is selected, then the full image containing that object is also uploaded.
 You can find these images in the original dataset from which you started the selection job.